-Dr. Renee Fortner leads the Hormones and Cancer Group in the Division of Cancer Epidemiology at the German Cancer Research Center (DKFZ) in Heidelberg, Germany.
+Dr. Renée Turzanski Fortner is a molecular epidemiologist at the Institute for Population-based Research at the Cancer Registry of Norway in Oslo, Norway and a senior scientist in the Division of Cancer Epidemiology at the German Cancer Research Center (DKFZ) in Heidelberg, Germany.
 The goal of Dr. Fortner’s research is to provide meaningful, actionable knowledge on the etiology of breast and gynecologic cancers toward prevention and earlier detection.
-To that end, she conducts studies on lifestyle and reproductive factors, as well as circulating hormones, hormonally active metabolites, growth factors, inflammation factors and markers of infection in relation to cancer risk, and is active in investigations of serologic markers for ovarian cancer early detection.
-Dr. Fortner earned her Ph.D. in epidemiology at the University of Massachusetts Amherst, and completed a postdoctoral fellowship at the Harvard School of Public Health, before joining the DKFZ.
-She co-chairs the European Investigation into Cancer and Nutrition (EPIC) cohort gynecologic cancer working group.
+To that end, she conducts studies on lifestyle and reproductive factors, as well as circulating hormones, hormonally active metabolites, growth factors, inflammation factors and markers of infection in relation to cancer risk.
+Further, she is active in investigations of serologic markers for ovarian cancer early detection and studies on ovarian cancer survival.
+Dr. Fortner earned her Ph.D. in epidemiology at the University of Massachusetts Amherst, and completed a postdoctoral fellowship at the Harvard School of Public Health, before joining the DKFZ, and, subsequently, the Cancer Registry of Norway.

 Dr. Britton Trabert is an Assistant Professor in the Division of Gynecologic Oncology, Department of Obstetrics and Gynecology at the University of Utah, and member in Cancer Control and Population Sciences at the Huntsman Cancer Institute.
 Dr. Trabert’s research focuses on clarifying the role of systemic and local (tubal) inflammation and infection in gynecologic cancer, with a primary focus on ovarian and endometrial cancers.
 She has published and continues to lead studies in OC3 to understand the role of anti-inflammatory medications, particularly low-dose aspirin, in reducing ovarian cancer risk.
 In addition to her work focused on the inflammatory origins of ovarian cancer, Dr. Trabert also leads research focused on the hormonal etiology of female cancers.
 Dr. Trabert earned her M.S.P.H. in epidemiology from Emory University, her M.S. in biostatistics from the University of Michigan, and her Ph.D. in epidemiology from the University of Washington with a focus in reproductive epidemiology and women’s health.
 Dr. Trabert then completed postdoctoral training at the National Cancer Institute, where she was selected as an Earl Stadtman Tenure Track investigator in the intramural research program.